urbanrobo/999-00003-A/README.md

    * 4.5 - All CAN Bus cables shall be less then 5 meters and ???

 5. Security:
-   * For legal / IP reasons is shall be clear that customers are not allowed to touch hardware.
+   * 5.1 - For legal / IP reasons is shall be clear that customers are not allowed to touch hardware.
-   * The internal OBC box shall have "Do Not Taper" stickers.
+   * 5.2 - The internal OBC box shall have "Do Not Taper" stickers.
      * DESIGN NOTE: [EXAMPLE STICKER THAT MAY CHANGE](https://www.grainger.com/product/38E801?gucid=N:N:PS:Paid:GGL:CSM-2295:4P7A1P:20501231&gclid=Cj0KCQiAutyfBhCMARIsAMgcRJR3yioMc0_DuhTHmW255EtnDVs2-LeNE-f4x5XzFgfv-0M7RsnVqO4aAo7JEALw_wcB&gclsrc=aw.ds)
-   * The external OBC box shall have "Do Not Taper: Doing so means immediate removal from the Halo rental platform"  text etched into metal
+   * 5.3 - The External Box (201-0001-A) shall have "Do Not Taper: Doing so means immediate removal from the Halo rental platform" text etched into metal.
-   * The OBC lid shall have two 4 digit pin based locking systems.
+   * 5.4 - The Lid (201-0003-A) shall have two 4 digit pin based locking systems.
-   * The OBC lid shall have four locking bolts that require special tools to loosen.
+   * 5.5 - The Lid (201-0003-A) shall have four locking bolts that require special tools to loosen.
-   * The OBC shall contain NO source code, with as few binary executables as possible (goal is one).
+   * 5.6 - The OBC Assembly (200-0001-A) shall contain NO source code, with as few binary executables as possible (goal is one).
-   * The OBC login and SSH ports shall be protected by only passwords (not SSD encryption or a Data Loss Prevention (DLP) security strategy).
+   * 5.7 - The OBC login and SSH ports shall be protected by only passwords (not SSD encryption or a Data Loss Prevention (DLP) security strategy).

+6. Mechanical Structure:
+   * 6.1 - The 3 holes drilled into the rear trunk floor for vibration dampers shall be defined by a stainless steel stencil.
+   * 6.2 - The External Box (201-0001-A) and Lid (201-0003-A) shall be IP62 rated, while the Internal Box (201-0002-A) is not IP rated.
+     * DESIGN NOTE: IP6X means dust protected, but not dust tight.
+     * DESIGN NOTE: IPX2 means protection against small low pressure indirect water drops, NOT submersion under water or water spray from a bottle or hose.
+   * 6.3 - The taetr

+7. Production Cost:
-6. Production Part Database cost per KN shall be less than $4K
+   * 7.1 - The total "Part Database" cost per OBC shall be less than $6K.

-Spheriecal vibration isolatorin in each direction
-11K RPM server fans https://www.youtube.com/watch?v=nAFB9w2Rh0Y
+     * DESIGN NOTES: This doesn't include any cabling or cameras outside the OBC.
+   * 7.2 - All OBC components shall have a lead time of less than 4 weeks.
+   * 7.3 - Halo Car shall stock at least 8 OBC's to buffer REQUIREMENT 7.2 (4 week lead time).
+     * DESIGN NOTE: This assumes we can build 2 cars per week during initial production run (March 1, 2023 to Nov 1, 2023).

 ### 2.2 Software V1 Functional Requirements:
 1. Branding: